Quasaur/thoughts/content/THOUGHTS/SPIRIT.md

 ---
-creationdate: 2022-09-18
-creationdatetime: 05:38
-zettelkasten: 202209180538
+title: "Thought: SPIRIT"
+driaft: false
+aliases:
+- "Thought: The Holy Spirit"
-aliases: [The Holy Spirit, The Spirit of Truth]
+- "Thought: The Spirit of Truth"
 ---
-# SPIRIT
+# Thought: SPIRIT
+> [!Thought]
-The count of spirits in the cosmos is numberless; however only ONE SPIRIT carries the Title HOLY (angels and saints don’t count, for their holiness is BORROWED)!
+> The count of spirits in the cosmos is numberless; however only ONE SPIRIT carries the Title HOLY (angels and saints don’t count, for their holiness is BORROWED)!

 ## Dataview
 ptopic:: [[topic-SPIRITS]]
 type:: #type/thought
-title:: "SPIRIT"
+title:: "Thought: SPIRIT"
 level:: 3
 social:: [ #holyspirit #spiritofchrist #spiritoftruth #spiritofgrace #jesuschrist ]